hanifezeray/my-projects/Project-001-Roman-Numerals-Converter/CLI_solution/README.md

 3. After creating security Groups, We'll create our EC2 which has latest AMI id. to do this, we need to find out latest AMI with AWS system manager (ssm) command

-- This command is to get description of latest AMI ID that we use.
+- This command is to get description of latest AMI ID (Linux 2) that we use.
 ```bash

 aws ssm get-parameters --names /aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2 --region us-east-1
 ```

-- This command is to run querry to get latest AMI ID
+- This command is to run querry to get latest AMI ID (Linux 2)
 ```bash

 aws ssm get-parameters --names /aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2 --query 'Parameters[0].[Value]' --output text
 ```